slecrom/ENS_HTS_2025/docs/Usefultips.md

-# Useful commands to work on the IFB-core Cluster
+# Useful tips and commands

-Here are some useful command lines you may need to work on the IFB-core Cluster during the practical.
+Here are some useful command lines you may need to work on ENS local computer and the IFB-core Cluster during the practical.

 You can find more detailed information and video tutorial on [IFB-core Cluster Documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/).

 ***
 ## How to download/upload your data from the cluster

-To download file/files from the cluster to your current directory
+To download files from the cluster to your current directory
 ```
 scp  '<your login>@core.cluster.france-bioinformatique.fr:/<absolute path to your file>' .
 ```